chemotaxis890/BIOS625HW3/README.md

 #> [13] "Comorbidity1"  "Fatalism"      "Depression"
 ```

-Check out the help page for the `stroke` data set using `?stroke`.
-This
+Check out the help page for the `stroke` data set using `?stroke`,which
+has a simple code book for each variable.
+This is a build-in data for
-is an example data for you to test the functions in this package.
+you to test the functions in this package.

 ## Function in this package

+Check out the help page for the `slr()` function using `?slr()`.
+It is a
+function that returns the result of a simple linear regression model of
+two numeric variables.

+For example, to get the regression model of Fatalism on Depression using
+`slr()`:

 ``` r
 slr('Depression','Fatalism',stroke)